pharmbio/sarscov2-phenomics-repurposing/README.md

   - Morphology and viral infectivity scores for **5,275 repurposable compounds** tested in Vero E6 cells (single dose).
   - Morphology and infectivity data for **324 hit compounds** tested in dose–response in A549-ACE2 cells.

+- **`features/`**

+Image-level morphological features extracted from the Cell Painting assay.

+Images were analyzed using **CellProfiler v4.2.1** (Stirling et al., 2021).
+Cell segmentation was performed using the **Cellpose v2.0 cyto2 model** (Pachitariu & Stringer et al., 2022), integrated within the CellProfiler workflow to identify nuclei and cell boundaries.
+Approximately 2,000 morphological features were extracted per object using the AreaShape, Correlation, Intensity, Granularity, Location, Neighbors, and RadialDistribution modules.
+Single-cell measurements were aggregated to image-level (site-level) mean values, generating the profiles provided in this repository.

+The feature tables contain:

+- Image-level (site-level) mean morphological profiles.
+- Approximately **2,000 Cell Painting features** per image site.
+- Experimental metadata, with metadata columns prefixed by **`Metadata_`**.

+Features are provided in their raw extracted form prior to downstream feature selection, normalization, and morphology score calculation.

 - **`pipelines/`**
   CellProfiler pipelines used for image analysis:
   - Illumination correction